 We have audited the accompanying consolidated balance sheets of Central Garden & Pet Company and subsidiaries (the "Company") as of September 28, 2024 and September 30, 2023, the related consolidated statements of operations, comprehensive income, equity, and cash flows, for each of the fiscal years ended September 28, 2024, September 30, 2023, and September 24, 2022, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of September 28, 2024 and September 30, 2023, and the results of its operations and its cash flows for each of the fiscal years ended September 30, 2023, and September 24, 2024 and September 30, 2023, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of September 28, 2024 and September 30, 2023, and the results of its operations and its cash flows for each of the fiscal years ended September 30, 2023, and September 24, 2022, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of September 28, 2024 and September 30, 2023, and the results of its operations and its cash flows for each of the fiscal years ended September 28, 2024, September 30, 2023, and September 24, 2022, in conformity with accounting principles generally accepted in the United States of America.